“We never put ourselves on any pedestal, but the rhyme is so good it’s practically edible”

 Listen to the More Recipes About Music & Food Spotify Playlist

 While Queen Latifah has released many albums over the years, this remains my favorite.
-One of the seminal Native Tongues releases, it’s message remains fresh today even if a few of the tracks sound dated.
+One of the seminal Native Tongues releases, its message remains fresh today even if a few of the tracks sound dated.
 All Hail The Queen is a nexus album.
 The amount of artists featured on this single release is staggering.
 Underappreciated at the time, it is a seminal moment in hip hop history.
 There’s really not a bad track on the album (though some do lightly border on filler), but this Latifah and De La Soul track is a perfect example of pure late 80’s hip hop joy.
 I dare you not to dance like no one is looking while listening to it.

 It, however, did not ACTUALLY inspire this sandwich.
 The name of a vegan quinoa bowl in my neighborhood inspired it.
 I tucked away “Quinoa Tifah” in my notebook knowing one day I’d probably make something with quinoa.
 “Probably” because I’m really not a quinoa fan.
 Yes, I know it’s the new spelt, but I’ve never really been an ancient grains sort of cook.
 My shift to plant-based cooking is changing that so I decided to take a shot at quinoa.

 I chose red quinoa because I wanted the end result to look more like a meatball.
 I think it actually accomplished that goal.
 I kept the marinara dead simple – basically, just crushed tomatoes doctored up.
 Sometimes quick and easy is all you need.
 You could probably use fresh mozzarella for this, but you’ll get a better melt with low moisture mozzarella.
 Skip the mozzarella or use some vegan substitute if you want this to be vegan.
 Personally, I’ve never met a vegan cheese I could tolerate, but you do you.